milandjurdjevic/discriminalizer/README.md

 # Discriminalizer

-.NET library designed for seamless JSON deserialization of object with complex discrimination requirements, built on top of System.Text.Json.
+.NET library designed for seamless JSON deserialization of objects with complex discrimination requirements, built on top of System.Text.Json.

 ## Motivation